-Evidence and records to be kept
+F. Evidence and records to be kept

 - The Council will maintain a record of all major treasury management decisions, the processes undertaken and the rationale for reaching the decision made.
-These will allow for a historical assessment of decisions made and verification that any checks and safeguards are indeed in place and operating correctly. - Records and working papers will be maintained by the Council electronically, and in relevant files.
+These will allow for a historical assessment of decisions made and verification that any checks and safeguards are indeed in place and operating correctly. - Records and working papers will be securely stored and maintained in line with proper accounting practice and the Council's record management policies.